The PA school interview is daunting

 Interview #1: The first interview was a group interview

-Three of us sat down side by side in a room with two interviewers.
+Three of us sat side-by-side in a room with two interviewers.

 They asked one question, and each of us answered with a one-minute response.